What is passive health monitoring? [02:02]

 Most arguments focus on the burden micropayments can put on sites.
 It’s yet another technology that sites have to engage in, and it can be difficult to go through the set-up process and train staff.
 However, sponsors need to consider these things not just with micropayments, but all with technology, so it’s important to take a step back and determine if micropayments can provide a benefit to the trial.

-Welcome to Trial better, a podcast series where experts discuss clinical trial best practices and take a deep dive into the latest industry trends.
+[Intro]: Welcome to Trial better, a podcast series where experts discuss clinical trial best practices and take a deep dive into the latest industry trends.
 On today’s episode, we explore passive health monitoring.
 What is it?
 What are some of the technologies making it possible?
 And how will it change the future of remote patient monitoring?
-Leading this conversation is our host Jason Hager and guest John Felipe Coudair.
+Leading this conversation is our host Jason Eger and guest Jean-Philippe Couderc.
 This is an episode you won’t want to miss and as a quick note, if you have a topic idea or question you want answered on the podcast, please leave us a comment on Apple podcast or your favorite podcast channel and we’ll address it in our next episode.
 So without further ado, let’s jump into this edition of trial better.

-Hi, everyone, and welcome to the trial better podcast ERT’s podcast that explores industry best practices and advancements within clinical trials.
-I’m your host Jason Hager, Director of Organizational Readiness for ERT.
-In today’s episode, we’re really excited to welcome John Felipe Coudair, CEO and co-founder of VPG Medica,l JP, we’re really going to dive in today and what we anticipate may play a huge role in the future of clinical research, passive health monitoring, and your technology, specifically healthcare.
+Jason Eger: [0:48] Hi, everyone, and welcome to the trial better podcast ERT’s podcast that explores industry best practices and advancements within clinical trials.
+I’m your host Jason Eger, Director of Organizational Readiness for ERT.
+In today’s episode, we’re really excited to welcome Jean-Philippe Couderc, CEO and co-founder of VPG Medica,l JP, we’re really going to dive in today and what we anticipate may play a huge role in the future of clinical research, passive health monitoring, and your technology, specifically healthcare.
 So JP, welcome, and thanks for joining us and the trial better podcast.

 Now, if you go to actually somebody that is over 75, and got a smartphone the past couple of years and are used to flip phones, they are in general spending a little bit less time on these devices.
 So it’s less opportunities to acquire so much data. so this passive monitoring is very dependent on how people live, what are their routines, and how the integration of these everyday object or actually using their life, and this is very variable between individual.
 So there’s a limitation or I would say a constraint here, where you want to make sure that when you do passive monitoring, you put your sensor in the devices, in the everyday objects that most choose or use on a regular basis.